 A Full Range of Sound

-Using two mini dual-coil pickups, the Gretsch G2220 Junior Jet Electric Bass Guitar II can capture the vibrations of the strings with great fidelity.
+Using two mini dual-coil pickups, the Gretsch G2220 Junior Jet Electric Bass Guitar II can capture the strings’ vibrations with great fidelity.
 These pickups are interchangeable, allowing the player to choose the type of sound that fits their playing style.
 It also allows for creative choices and inventive playing styles that include pedals and other devices.

 Comfort For Your Fingers